quii/learn-go-with-tests/reading-files.md

 - Add some markdown files into a `posts` folder and run the program!

-Notice the symmetry between the production code:
+Notice the symmetry between the production code

 ```go
 posts, err := blogposts.NewPostsFromFS(os.DirFS("posts"))
 ```

-And the tests:
+And the tests

 ```go
 posts, err := blogposts.NewPostsFromFS(fs)